TerrenceHung/CSCD27-F16/labs/02/README.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

-Once generated, **do not import this revocation certificate to your keyring or to the keyserver**,
-since if you do, your public-private key will
-become unusable, and you'll have to go back and generate a new one.
+To actually use a revocation certificate to revoke a key, you would import it into your keyring, at which point the associated key would become unusable.

+Note, you are *not* asked to perform the keyring-import step as part of this problem, just to generate the revocation certificate for possible future use (e.g. you forget your passphrase).
+In general, a revocation certificate should be kept secure, so that someone else can't use it to revoke one of your working keys.

 ## [optional] Configuring your email client to work with PGP